What is the definition of the Wolfram Language? This is the first in a series of articles attempting to answer this question.

 Finally, the study of programming languages in general is a rewarding and rich experience that takes one on a veritable tour of nearly every corner of computer science and software engineering.
 Students of programming languages have much to learn from comparing and contrasting different languages and implementations.
 Wolfram Language is an interesting language for a variety of reasons: it shares features of LISP and ML yet supports imperative programming; it supports both dynamic and lexical scoping, namespaces (contexts), and modules; it is untyped/weakly typed; and so on.

-The creator of Mathematica Stephen Wolfram and his son Conrad Wolfram were consultants for the film Arrival.2 In the film, linguists are faced with the challenge of deciphering an alien language completely unlike any other known language in order to communicate with alien visitors.
-Stephen and Conrad were asked to imagine what it would look like to try to accomplish this task.
+The creator of Mathematica Stephen Wolfram and his son Christopher Wolfram were consultants for the film Arrival.2 In the film, linguists are faced with the challenge of deciphering an alien language completely unlike any other known language in order to communicate with alien visitors.
+Stephen and Christopher were asked to imagine what it would look like to try to accomplish this task.
 For the characters in the film, the task seems at first impossible, but the benefit was potentially tremendous: the sharing of knowledge.

 Rigorously describing a programming language with only a single proprietary implementation is not quite as dramatic, and Wolfram Language is hardly an alien language.
 Despite the heavy-handedness of the analogy, the benefits of a mutually comprehensible language is the same nonetheless: information can be exchanged.
 A technical description of Wolfram Language would enable the sharing of knowledge among anyone or anything that can speak Wolfram Language: human beings, compiler tools, third party software, and, importantly, Mathematica itself.